Chatting about the weather is one of our favourite pastimes in Canada. But for allergy sufferers, it’s anything but small talk.

 A long and cold winter can make for a shorter but more intense pollen season, as the plants and trees that pollinate earlier in the season remain dormant longer than usual.
 When the weather finally warms up, they release their pollen at the same time as grass, triggering what some people call a pollen vortex, which can pack a serious punch for allergy sufferers.

-Watch for the weather triggers to ensure to choose means that suit you to help you relieve your allergy symptoms.
-You can also control your environment by using an air conditioner instead of opening windows, and showering before bed to remove the pollens from your hair.
+You can help control your environment by using an air conditioner instead of opening windows, and showering before bed to remove the pollens from your hair.

 Just keep in mind that with so many variables affecting allergen levels, it’s hard to predict how the upcoming season will play out.